jmorimoto-h/my-site/_pages/about.md

 I have also worked as an artist with Western Ballet, Dance Connection Palo Alto, Cardinal Ballet Company, Ballet Company at Berkeley, and the Harvard Ballet Company.

 Below is a collection of recent news.
-Please navigate to the Publications, Other Research, and Talks tabs for more detailed information.

 <!-- really just want a Publications tab, Other Research Tab, talks tab, and cheese and oreo tab. -->